armand0e/BakkesLeague/README.md

 # Bakkesleague
-Automatically open and close BakkesMod with Rocket League
+Automatically open and close BakkesMod with Rocket League!

 # Install
 Steam only *Epic games not supported ...yet)*